-TBSE (Threat-Based Security Engineering) is a scientific method I have developed for analysing security risk stochastically.
-TBSE gives me a way to understand, model, calculate and measure the dynamics behind security risk.
-It enables me to quantify security risks, and the components that are involved in the creation of security risk, in absolute terms rather than purely relatively (£, $ and € rather than High/Medium/Low).
+TBSE (Threat-Based Security Engineering) is a scientific method I have developed for analysing stochastically the dynamics and interactions that lead to security risk.
+TBSE enables me to quantify security risks, and the components that are involved in the creation of security risk, in absolute terms rather than purely relatively (£, $ and € rather than High/Medium/Low).

 A scientific method such as TBSE can transform the way Cyber Security is practised.
 Risk managers could:

 Some people, when looking at TBSE for the first time, commented that it reminded them of the Lockheed Martin Cyber Kill Chain (CKC).
-I had been remiss at not paying particular attention to the CKC before that, and their comments gave me cause to take a look.
-From my reading of Lockheed Martin’s website and the various documents provided there, the CKC looks to me to be a framework for organising one’s defences but not for quantifying one’s risk.
-Any similarity between TBSE’s Threat Pathway and the CKC 7-step attack chain is only superficial, and TBSE provides the defender with a range of capabilities that the CKC does not.
+TBSE is nothing like the CKC.
+The CKC is a framework for organising security defences, TBSE is a set of methods for quantifying security risk.
+Any similarity between TBSE’s Threat Pathway and the CKC 7-step attack chain is only superficial, and TBSE provides the defender with a far wider range of capabilities than the CKC tries to do.